plone/training/docs/mastering-plone/voting-story/behaviors_2.md

 ## Schema design

-We will create a behavior with an additional field to store the votes on a talk.
+We will create a behavior to store the votes on a talk.
-Therefore the behavior will have a schema with a field `votes`.
+Basically, this field will add a field `votes` to store a cumulative count of different vote categories.

-We mark the field `votes` as an omitted field as this field should not be edited directly.
+We will not add the field `votes` to the schema, because this field should not be edited directly.

-We are going to store the information about votes in an _annotation_.
+Instead we are going to store the information about votes in an _annotation_.
-Imagine an add-on that uses the same field name `votes` like we do for another purpose.
-Here the AnnotationStorage comes in.
-The content type instance is equipped with a storage where behaviors can store values with a key unique per behavior.
+The behavior will use an adapter that controls how data is stored and retrieved.

 (behaviors2-code-label)=